CCI-Tools/cate/README.md

 ### Installation into a new Conda environment

-Using Conda, you can create a isolated environment for Cate like so
+Using Conda, you can create a isolated environment for Cate and add all required packages like so

-    $ conda create -n cate pytest pytest-cov
+    $ conda create --file environment.yml

+Some packages are not available on Anaconda default channels and we have to find them on another channel (option `-c CHANNEL`).
+IN the `environment.yml` file we use the channel `conda-forge`.

 Then you activate the new environment `cate`:

     $ source activate cate